Looking for a quick escape this fall? Plan a fun getaway by staying on an Air Force base!

 Needless to say, the main attraction is Niagara Falls State Park, where you can view the Falls up close in the Cave of the Winds or by taking a boat tour on the Maid of the Mist.
 The Park also has miles of trails for hiking and biking, and they offer guided tours of Niagara Gorge from mid-May through October.

-Other things to do include visiting Old Fort Niagara, an historic fort that was, at various points, occupied by France, Great Britain, and the United States.
+Other area attractions include Old Fort Niagara, an historic fort that was, at various points, occupied by France, Great Britain, and the United States.
 The Niagara Falls area also boasts an aquarium, an aerospace museum, an outlet mall, and many other fun attractions.

 If you want to relax and let someone else do the driving, the Discover Niagara Shuttle is a free hop-on/ hop-off bus that covers 21 popular destinations over a 14-mile route.